chapter two

 • Exploring a serverless architecture

-Now that you have an idea why Azure is so popular and why it is a great choice for computing infrastructure, let us dive into a practical example of using Azure to solve a real problem of storing images from emails and compressing them.
-We will keep it simple, but that doesn’t mean it will lack in power and application options.
+Now that you have an idea of why Azure is so popular and why it’s a great choice for computing infrastructures, let’s dive into a practical example of using Azure to solve a real problem of storing images from emails and compressing them.
+We’ll keep it simple, but that doesn’t mean it will lack in power and application options.

-Relating knowledge to examples and implementations that are as close to real world as possible is, in my humble opinion, the best way to learn a technical topic, and cloud computing with Azure is no exception.
-In this chapter we will build an application that follows just that principle.
+Relating knowledge to examples and implementations that are as close to real world as possible is the best way to learn a technical topic, and cloud computing with Azure is no exception.
+Let’s build an application that follows just that principle.

 2.2.1 What is a resource group?